G-Research/siembol/docs/siembol_ui/siembol_ui.md

 The table of configs is separated into the store (left) and release (right).
 To release an unreleased config or upgrade a config it first needs to be edited in the store, then it can be added to release and peer reviewed through git PRs.

-Every config in the table is in the store, to see its status in release there is the `Release Actions` column.
+Every config in the table is in the store, its release status is in the `Release Actions` column.
 There are three possible states:
-- up-to-date: store and release have the same version
+- `up-to-date` - store and release have the same version
-- upgradable: the version in release can be upgraded to the latest store version, click `Upgrade x to y` to upgrade
+- `upgradable` - the version in release can be upgraded to the latest store version, click `Upgrade x to y` to upgrade
-- unreleased: the config in store has not been released at all yet, click `Add to Release` to add
+- `unreleased` - the config in store has not been released at all yet, click `Add to Release` to add

 The configs are ordered according to the order in the release at first, followed by all the non-released ones.
-You can reorder configs in release by clicking and dragging the icon to the left of the config name.
+Reordering configs in release is done by clicking and dragging the icon to the left of the config name.

 To delete a config from the store it first needs to be deleted from release if it is released.
 To delete from release click the cross icon in the `Release Actions` column, then the bin icon should appear in the `Store Actions` column to delete from the store.